 Crappy Dogfood Details

-Here’s a list of the ingredients in Ol’ Roy Walmart brand dog food, one of the best-selling dog foods in the U.S. You can buy a 20-lb bag of it for $9.67 here.
+Here’s a list of the ingredients in Ol’ Roy Walmart brand dog food, one of the best-selling dog foods in the U.S. You can buy a 20-lb bag of it here.
 Note that the ingredients are NOT listed on their page.
 This product is 22% protein, 26% fat, and 52% carbohydrate = not enough protein for a dog.

 INGREDIENTS: Ground yellow corn, soybean meal, ground whole wheat, corn syrup, poultry fat, Meat and bone meal, Animal Fat Preserved with BHA and Citric Acid, Chicken by-product meal, Rice, Animal Digest, Salt, Calcium Carbonate, Potassium Chloride, Choline Chloride, Ferrous Sulfate, Zinc Oxide, Vitamin D and E Supplement, Niacin, Copper Sulafate, Manganous Oxide, Vitamin A Supplement, Calcium Pantothenate, Biotin, Vitamin B12 Supplement, Pyridoxine Hydrochloride, Thiamine Mononitrate, *Menadione Sodium Bisulfite Complex Source of Vitamin K, Calcium Iodate, Vitamin D3 Supplement, Riboflavin Supplement, Cobalt Carbonate, Folic Acid, Sodium Selenite, Folic Acid